AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 “There, there,” Powell smiled.
 “Settle down.”

-Alex took up a chair beside Williams and opened her copy of the *Review* on the table.
+Alex took up a chair beside Williams and plopped her copy of the *Review* on the table.

 “Now if you may,” the greying chairman folded his hands.
-“I’d like to know what you think of it, *Alex*.”
+“I’d like to know what you thought of it.”

 Alex swallowed back a lump.
 “I was in a bit of rush, so I could only give it a cursory read.”

-“When you were reading it for the first time,” Powell’s eyes were twinkling back at her.
+“But when you were reading it for the first time,” Powell’s eyes were twinkling back at her.
 “Did something feel odd to you?”

 Alex cleared her throat.
-“It felt intentionally… *incomplete?* I’m also not sure why this was given to me—”
+“It felt intentionally… incomplete?
+I’m also not sure why this was given to me—”

 “Aren’t financial systems an example of an anticipatory system?”
 Powell interrupted.

 “Well, yes.”
 Alex read from the opening paragraph. “*An anticipatory system must have three parts: itself, a predictive model of its own future, and a mechanism to act upon itself based on that model.
 Examples can be found in biology, finance, psychology, and any other field concerning collective behavior.*”

 “But your intuition is correct,” Powell said.
-“The text conceals its true intentions.
-The document you hold in your hands is a translation of the original German manuscript, which was smuggled from Vienna, across the Atlantic, into the hands of the New York Fed.
+“The text conceals its true intentions.”

+“The document you hold before you is the translation of an original German manuscript that was smuggled across the Atlantic from the Viennese into the hands of the New York Fed.
 In order to evade Axis censors, it was vital that it appeared as no more than an innocuous mathematical text.”

 Not uncommon for genius to be entwined with revolution, Alex thought, and the *Review* certainly suggested both.

+“I’ll briefly review its core points,” Powell began.
+“Just to make sure we are all on the same page here.”

-“Suppose there exists a network of individual anticipatory systems that interact with each other,” Powell began.
-“As with any interconnected network, the behavior of each individual depends on the behavior of the others, but for anticipatory networks, the observed behavior may matter less than what that behavior reveals about the internal predictive model of another participant.
+“Suppose there exists a network of individual anticipatory systems that interact with each other.
+As with any interconnected network, the behavior of each individual always depends on the behavior of the others.
+But for anticipatory networks, the observed behavior of the others may matter less than what that behavior ultimately reveals about the internal predictive models of the other participants.
 To illustrate this point, a poker tournament can be won while keeping one’s hand face down.
 One only needs to read the faces of other players and infer their knowledge of the game from their reactions.

+Playing the players, Alex thought.
+It amused her to think of the chairman as a piker.

 “Taking this further, an anticipatory network may sometimes be better understood as a network of *models* rather than as a network of *individuals*.
-To continue the analogy, if people gamble on the outcome of the tournament without seeing either the player’s faces or hands, they perceive the event not as a game between poker players but between different poker-playing strategies—inferred from each player’s match history—acting through human hands.
+To continue the analogy, if people are gambling on the outcome of the tournament without seeing either the player’s faces or their hands, they perceive the event not as a game between poker players but between different poker-playing strategies—inferred from each player’s match history—acting through the conduit of human hands.

 “From the gamblers’ perspective, the strategies of each player are in every sense as ‘real’ as the players themselves.
-After all, the models are the “thing” they are betting on: the human a mere vehicle.
-From the perspective of the anticipatory systems analyst, the internal predictive models are as real as the underlying systems—a network of individuals can be conceptualized as a network of models.
-As duals, they are fundamentally equivalent views that can be naturally exchanged for each other.
+After all, the models are the “thing” they are betting on and the humans merely vehicle.
+The perspective of the anticipatory systems analyst is much the same.
+The internal predictive models are as real as the underlying systems—a network of individuals can be conceptualized as a network of models.
+They are duals.
+They are fundamentally equivalent views that can be naturally exchanged for each other.

 “But duals are not identical.
-Although systems are constrained to behave in a strictly causal way, with one interaction leading to another, models are not.
-The framework of causality cannot be applied to the ‘meta-behavior’ of models interacting with other models, because these interactions exist out of time.
+Although systems must behave in a strictly causal way, with one interaction leading to another, models do not.
+The framework of causality simply cannot be applied to the ‘meta-behavior’ of models interacting with other models, because these interactions exist outside of time.
 To the question, “when did rock beat scissors,” one can only answer, ‘whenever the rules of *rock, paper, scissors* were first conceivable’—now, then, and forever.

 “This acausality has other consequences.
 Even when the myriad interactions between individuals in a crowd can be exhaustively catalogued, it is often impossible to predict their collective behavior once the number of individuals becomes overwhelming.
-As when dealing with the sudden appearance of an epidemic, it becomes impossible to trace the chains of causality.
-On the other hand, it is very simple to design games—even games with very rich behavior—that always converge on completely predictable outcomes no matter how many players it has and how clever its players are.
-An example is a class of games that guarantee a single winner but that do not explicitly specify a winner-take-all dynamic.
+Much like dealing with the sudden spread of an epidemic, it becomes impossible to trace the chains of causality.
+On the other hand, it is very easy to design games—even games with very rich behavior—that always converge on completely predictable outcomes no matter how many players it has and how clever its players are.
+An example is the class of games that guarantee a single winner but that do not explicitly specify a winner-take-all dynamic in their rules.

 “You and I know these games very well. ” Powell said.
 “Don’t we?”

 ”It’s not like you to beat around the bush.”
 Williams tapped his foot.
-“So why was it sent to us?
-And why did we keep it?”
+“What does it all mean to us?
+Why was it sent to us?”

 “I find that terrible things tend to happen when I speak plainly,” Powell retorted.
 “But if you can indulge me for a little longer.”